ExploreASL/ExploreASL/Modules/SubModule_ASL/README.md

 ### Description

-Submodule of ExploreASL ASL Module, that performs several visualizations for QC.
+Submodule of ExploreASL ASL Module, that performs several visualizations for **QC**.

 ### Workflow

+This submodule performs several visualizations for visual & quantitative **QC**.
+1. After initial admin
+2. It starts with making **ASL** NIfTIs ready for visualization & conversion to DICOM (though skipped by default)
+3. Then it performs a collection of visualizations
+4. Visualizes results of the TopUp geometric distortion correction
+5. Visualization of slice gradient
+6. Visualization & calculation of temporal **QC** parameters
+7. Compute **DICE** overlap/intersection of **ASL** brain in **FoV & T1w**, to calculate coverage
+8. Summarize orientation & check left-right flips
+9. Collect several other parameters & store in PDF overview

 ### Recommended usage